-\cite{Hud2018} and \cite{Kle2018} pointed out that magnetic mirroring is a major obstacle for proton back-propagation from a CME-driven shock to heliocentric distances $r \sim 1 \textrm{R}_\odot$, where $\gamma$-ray emission takes place.
-Because of the solar wind expansion and associated $1/r^2$ dependence of the magnetic field magnitude, in the absence of scattering, only particles in a very narrow range of pitch-angles (the so-called loss cone) are able to avoid reflection as they move towards the Sun.
+\cite{Hud2018} and \cite{Kle2018} pointed out that magnetic mirroring is a major obstacle for proton back-propagation from a CME-driven shock to heliocentric distances $r \sim 1 \: \textrm{R}_\odot$, where $\gamma$ ray emission takes place.
+Due to the solar wind expansion and associated $1/r^2$ dependence of the magnetic field magnitude, in the absence of scattering only particles in a very narrow range of pitch angles (the so-called loss cone) are able to avoid reflection as they move towards the Sun.
 An open question is how this picture is modified by scattering associated with magnetic field turbulence.

-\cite{Den2019} compared the number of interacting $\gamma$-ray-producing protons at the Sun for 14 LDGRF events, $N_{LDGRF}$, with the number of protons detected in interplanetary space at 1 AU, $N_{SEP}$.
-The values of $N_{LDGRF}$ are inferred from \textit{Fermi}/LAT while $N_{SEP}$ is constrained by \textit{PAMELA} and the twin \textit{STEREO} observations.
-They found no correlation between $N_{LDGRF}$ and $N_{SEP}$ and showed that in several events their ratio is close to 1, implying that back-precipitation of a very large fraction of the energetic particles would be required to explain the events within the CME shock acceleration scenario.
+\cite{Den2019} analysed 1 AU SEP data from the Payload for Antimatter Matter Exploration and Light-nuclei Astrophysics (\textit{PAMELA}) space experiment, the Geostationary Operational Environmental Satellites (\textit{GOES}) and the twin Solar TErrestrial RElations Observatory (\textit{STEREO}) spacecraft to reconstruct the SEP spatial distribution, accounting for both longitudinal and latitudinal magnetic connectivity, to derive the overall number of protons at 1 AU, $N_\mathit{SEP}$, for 14 events associated with LDGRFs.
+They compared $N_\mathit{SEP}$ with the number of interacting $\gamma$ ray-producing protons at the Sun, $N_\mathit{LDGRF}$, as inferred from \textit{Fermi}/LAT data by \cite{Sha2018}.
+They found no correlation between the two populations and showed that in several events $N_{LDGRF} \gtrsim N_\mathit{SEP}$, implying that back-precipitation of a very large fraction of the energetic particles would be required to explain the events within the CME shock acceleration scenario.